Investing Insights

 Bursa Malaysia (1818.KL): The Quiet Toll-Bridge Monopoly on Malaysian Capital

-Bursa Malaysia is the $1.8B exchange that taxes every Malaysian capital flow: the monopoly venue for a $470B equity market plus the FCPO global crude palm oil benchmark.
-We unpack the dual-monopoly structure, the BMQ50 launch, the BSAS record day, and a 41% ROIC franchise paying out 93% of earnings as dividends.
+The $1.8B exchange that taxes every Malaysian capital flow: the monopoly venue for a $470B equity market plus the global palm-oil benchmark.
+A dual monopoly, a 41% ROIC franchise paying out 93% of earnings, and fresh catalysts in the BMQ50 and BSAS.

 ·8 min read